-Dr. Tamirace Fakhoury is an associate professor of political science and international affairs, and the director of the Institute for Social Justice and Conflict Resolution (ISJCR).
-She was a visiting assistant professor in the summer sessions at the University of California in Berkeley (2012-2016).
+Dr. Tamirace Fakhoury is an Associate Professor of Political Science at the Department of Politics and Society at Aalborg University in Denmark (AAU).
+She is also the Scientific advisor to the Kuwait Chair at Sciences Po in Paris (2020-2022).
+Prior to joining AAU, Tamirace was an Associate Professor at the Lebanese American University and the director of the Institute for Social Justice and Conflict Resolution (ISJCR).
+From 2012 until 2016, she was a visiting Assistant Professor in the summer sessions at the University of California in Berkeley.

-She earned the Jean Monnet fellowship at the European University Institute in Florence (2010/2011) and the Alexander von Humboldt Fellowship for Experienced Researchers at the German Institute of Global and Area Studies in Hamburg (2014/2015).
-In 2014, she was elected as member of the Arab-German Young Academy of Sciences and Humanities (AGYA).
-In fall 2018 and summer 2019, she was a visiting research fellow at the Käte Hamburger Kolleg/ Centre for Global Cooperation Research where she carried out a project on the European Union’s role in the polycentric governance of displacement.
+She earned the Jean Monnet postdoctoral fellowship at the European University Institute in Florence and the Alexander von Humboldt Fellowship for Experienced Researchers at the German Institute of Global and Area Studies in Hamburg.
+In fall 2018 and summer 2019, she was a visiting research fellow at the Käte Hamburger Kolleg/ Centre for Global Cooperation Research where she carried out a project on the European Union’s role in the multi-level governance of migration and displacement.

-Her core research and publication areas are: Power-sharing and ethno-sectarian conflicts; migration and refugee governance in conflict areas; international responses to forced migration, the European Union’s external policy, and norm contestation in the international system.
+Her research and publication areas are: migration and refugee governance in conflict areas; international responses to forced migration; norm contestation in the international system; the European Union’s external migration policy; and power-sharing and ethno-sectarian conflicts.